snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

   <img src="images/PU.png" width="350" height="350"/><img src="images/PEU.png"width="350" height="350"/>
 </p>

 Our data will be obtained through surveys composed of open-ended questions as well as 5-point likert scale questions.
 We will be using the 5-point likert scale versus a higher likert scale because we want to keep the questions as direct and easy as possible for our participants.
 As mentioned above our study will begin with demographic questions to help us both with excluding participants that do not fit our sample group criteria as well as to provide us with the potential to find patterns within groups.
-The questions using the liker scale will be based on the participants perception of usefulness and their perceived ease of use of cybersecurity phishing training.
+The questions using the likert scale will be based on the participants perception of usefulness and their perceived ease of use of cybersecurity phishing training.

 Data analysis:

 Based on our background research, overall feelings toward cybersecurity training lean towards the negative so we anticipate a trend of similar responses for perceived usefulness and perceived ease of use for cybersecurity phishing training.
-What we expect to achieve from the results of our study is a better understanding of how industry professionals perceive cybersecurity phishing training and lend some insight as to how to improve the experience in the future.
+What we expect to achieve from the results of our study is a better understanding of how industry professionals perceive cybersecurity phishing training and lend some insight as to how to improve the experience for the user in the future.

 IV - Content of cybersecurity training<BR>
 DV - Perceived Ease of Use and Perceived Usefulness